Baju Melayu: Occasions for usage

 In Indonesia, both the Baju Melayu in both collar styles (and other Malay clothes such as Baju Kurung) is popular in provinces with large Malay populations such as Riau, the Riau Islands, West Kalimantan and a few other provinces mainly in Sumatera and other places where the presence of ethnic Malays are dominant.
 Recently, the Baju Melayu has become more popular and is not only worn at traditional events, but also on informal occasions.
 Government officials in Riau and other places wear them proudly during official events (even national events).
-It is also worn as a uniform in Silat, a traditional Malay martial arts.
 The Betawi version of Baju Melayu is called Baju Demang, because Betawi are also part of the big Malay tradition, its customs and attire is similar to the Malay.
 Other local indigenous Malay ethnics in Indonesia also have their own style of Baju Melayu probably which have the same similarities such as the usage of the Songkok as the headdress for men and kain samping.

-The female version of the baju melayu is called the baju kurung.